bciResearcher/CT-adaptTL/README.md

 When GIST is the target domain, run

 This process is likely to take some time.
-We have provided the pre-trained models used in paper in above resources.
+We have provided the pre-trained models used in paper in above [resources](https://github.com/yzmmmzjhu/CT-adaptTL#pre-trained-models).

 ## Adaptive fine-tuning
+To fine-tune the pre-trained model with openBMI dataset, run:

-To fine-tune the pre-trained model with MI dataset in scheme1 , run:
+To fine-tune the pre-trained model with GIST dataset, run:

 This process is likely to take some time.
-We have provided the fine-tuned models for each subject in openBMI dataset used in paper in above resources .
+We have provided the fine-tuned models for each subject used in paper in above resources .

 ## Model explaining
 To explain the fine-tuned models with MI test data in scheme1, run: